ZAZ 2: Top Secret!

 A then-unknown Val Kilmer got his very first role as the lead, playing a old school pop singer who gets caught up in an international spy conspiracy.
 He really hits it out of the park, nailing everything from the dry delivery of the absurd humor to the genuinely impressive musical numbers he has to perform.
 As we've come to expect from Abrahams and the Zuckers, there's another strong supporting cast including Omar Sharif, Michael Gough and Peter Cushing; but this time the weight's really on one man's shoulders, and Kilmer carries it expertly.
 The film is packed with as many great jokes as any of their best work; I really wonder what put so many people off back in its day.
 Perhaps many of the "meta" jokes about the filmmaking itself were ahead of their time?
 Or maybe general audiences' unfamiliarity with the Elvis-style star vehicles they were spoofing this time were less familiar, and therefor less resonant, to 80s audiences than the disaster, kung-fu and cop shows of their previous endeavors.
 Whatever it was then, in 2020, Top Secret! really due for a rediscovery.

-Top Secret! may be rare on blu, but the market's sure been flooded with DVDs.
+Top Secret! may've been rare on blu, but the market's sure been flooded with DVDs.
 Paramount first released it as a widescreen special edition in 2002, and they've repackaged it with alternate covers, double-features, triple features, banners along the top, no banners along the top, ugly "I Love the 80's" slipcovers, boxed sets... but it's always the same disc.
 Not until 2020, in Australia, were we finally presented an HD option.
 And yes, it's from Via Vision, once again rescuing catalog titles from Paramount's big box of neglect.
-But lately, Paramount's been turning a kinder eye to their titles under-represented on home video, including a brand new blu-ray edition of Top Secret!
-But it doesn't seem like they sprung for a brand new master.
+But lately, Paramount's been turning a kinder eye to their titles under-represented on home video, including a 2022 blu-ray edition of Top Secret!, though it doesn't seem like they sprung for a new master.
+But they simply had to for a 4k Ultra HD release, which is what we got in their new Zaz: The Collection! boxed set.

 1) 2020 Via Vision BD; 2) 2022 Paramount BD.